agung15-debug/Telco-Costumer-Churn/README.md

 ### Expected Outcome
 * Knowing the influence of gender on customer churn.
 * Knowing customer satisfaction seen from the length of their contract that affects customer churn.
+* Get to know how much influence the Senior Citizen on customer churn.
+* Get to know how much influence the Dependents on customer churn.
+* Get to know how much influence the Paperless Billing on customer churn.
 * Knowing how important partners influence customer churn.
 * Knowing how important the type of InternetService to influence customer churn
 * Get to know how much influence the Phone Services on customer churn.